ardatetik95/Spotify-Data-Analysis/README.md

 ![topartist](https://github.com/user-attachments/assets/4e848403-5f9e-41f9-8676-ced4554e566a)

-*T3.2 My top artist by playtime is Radiohead.
+*T3.2: My top artist by playtime is Radiohead.
 I had a depressed era in 2023 and I blasted Radiohead too much (I'm glad im beyond that era, but i still love Radiohead).
 Most of the bands in top 10 are the ones I have been listening since 2022 except Molchat Doma and Russian Circles.
 I met those bands in 2024 and they took their places in the top.

-- T4: To find Date and Time trends in my listening habits
+**-T4: To find Date and Time trends in my listening habits**

-T4.1: Yearly Trends:
+**T4.1: Yearly Trends:
+**
 ![year](https://github.com/user-attachments/assets/4cf1e640-2b23-4a14-9340-57a7e00cf1e1)

 *T4.1.1: I started using Spotify regularly in 2021.
 Before that, I tried the platform several times between 2017-2020.